 In the interest of being a community that respects diversity, there are no food or parties associated with birthdays or religious holidays.
-Thank you for your cooperation.
+If you would like to celebrate your child's birthday, you may donate a book or a game to the classroom.